 If you have a WFH strategy in place, your team will soar

 We founded our global remote operating model to empower and engage our CXperts.
 With it, we’re able to work together seamlessly and bolster productivity.
-And in doing so, you foster a work-from-home environment people of all walks of life can love.
+And in doing so, you foster a work-from-home environment people from all walks of life can love.